Tiegue/DemoForTSB/develop_log.md

 **WOW, learn more, in Maven, surefire designed for unit test while failsafe for integration test.**
 #### Short version: Failsafe is wired to the right phases and failure-semantics for integration tests; Surefire isn’t.
-decided to use failsafe for integration test, add plugins in pom file, and CI very simple, just using verity, the learning document is notion kiwibank inteview page/integration test and unit test section
+decided to use failsafe for integration test, add plugins in pom file, and CI very simple, just using verity, the learning document is notion kiwibank inteview page/integration test and unit test section, both chatgpt and claude link in it.

 Here’s why Failsafe is preferred: